Hayat Boumeddiene: Biography

 Boumeddiene was born into an Algerian immigrant family of seven children, in Villiers-sur-Marne in the eastern suburbs of Paris.
 Her mother died when Boumeddiene was 8.
 She and some of her siblings were subsequently taken into foster care.
 Her father was an infrequent visitor, even more so apparently after he remarried when she was 12.
-She told detectives that she changed careers numerous times because she was beaten often.
-An investigative source said she altered her surname in her teenage years to "make it sound more French".
+She told detectives that she changed carers numerous times because she was beaten often.
+An investigative source said she altered her surname in her teenage years to "make it sound more French."

 Boumeddiene was employed as a cashier in 2007 when she met and began dating Coulibaly in Juvisy-sur-Orge, southeast of Paris.
-On 5 July 2009, they got married in an Islamic religious ceremony.
+On 5 July 2009, they wed in an Islamic religious ceremony.
 She and Coulibaly lived in Bagneux, a southern suburb of Paris, and were very religious.

 In 2010, during four days of questioning after police discovered large amounts of assault rifle ammunition in their flat, Boumeddiene told counter-terrorism officers that she saw some terrorist attacks as justifiable.
 She told investigators that she and Coulibaly had visited French-Algerian jihadist terrorist Djamel Beghal "for crossbow practice."

 In October 2014, she and Coulibaly went to perform the Hajj in Mecca, the pilgrimage obligatory for every Muslim who is able to do so.

 Police say Boumeddiene was frequently in contact with Chérif Kouachi's wife, including 500 calls between them in 2014.
 She and Coulibaly disappeared in December 2014.
+After the Charlie Hebdo shooting, investigators found an Islamic State flag in the flat she shared with Coulibaly.